Writing a Life Coach Business Plan: 6 Tips for Success

 3. Create Your Life Coaching Business Tagline

-Once you know who your clients are and what they want from your services, it’s time to get creative and think about the messaging you want to put out there about your coaching business.
+Once you know who your clients are and what they want from your services, it’s time to get creative.
+Start thinking about the messaging you want to put out there about your coaching business.

 To create an effective tagline: